Review frequently asked questions below about Douglas College grading.

 The College recognizes outstanding academic achievement each semester.
-Students who complete a minimum of 12 credits in one semester and achieve a term GPA of 4.00 or better will be placed on the Dean's List.
-Students who complete a minimum of 12 credits over more than one semester and whose cumulative GPA and term GPA is 4.00 or better will be placed on the Dean's List.
+Students who complete a minimum of 9 credits in one semester and achieve a term GPA of 4.00 or better will be placed on the Dean's List.
 The achievement will be noted on a student's Permanent Record (including the official transcript) and the student will receive a letter of congratulation from the College.

-Students who complete a minimum of 12 credits in one semester and achieve a term GPA of 3.5 to 3.99 will be placed on the Honour Roll.
-Students who complete a minimum of 12 credits over more than one semester and whose cumulative GPA and term GPA is 3.50 to 3.99 will be placed on the Honour Roll.
+Students who complete a minimum of 9 credits in one semester and achieve a term GPA of 3.5 to 3.99 will be placed on the Honour Roll.
 This achievement will be noted on the student's Permanent Record (including the official transcript).

 Transfer students should obtain information on the grading policies used at the institution to which they intend to transfer.
 Each institution has its own policy with respect to the method used to calculate the Grade Point Average when a failed course is repeated or when a course is repeated for higher standing.
 Other institutions do not necessarily include only the better grade in Grade Point Average calculations.

 Similarly, transfer students should also make themselves familiar with the policies and procedures of receiving institutions regarding the transfer of W, UN and F grades and the effect on the Grade Point Average calculation used for admission of transfer students.